-People Share What They Miss From The Pre-Internet Era & It Will Make You Nostalgic AF
+People Share What They Miss From Pre-Internet Days

 I truly don't understand how people were able to travel before Google Maps became a thing.
 I mean, I know that maps existed, but I'm still shocked that humans didn't just stay at home or in a four-block radius of their house.
 Technology has made so many things easier for people that we often forget what it was like before it came into our lives.
 That's why a Reddit thread that poses the question "What do you miss from the pre-internet era?" is so interesting.